nlybe/Elgg-CalendarUI/README.md

 - Form input for timezone
 - Form input for locale

-## Acknowledgements
-The plugin was initially sponsored by [Inflexion Online](http://inflexiononline.com/)

 ## Future Tasks List
 - [ ] Add option to select which calendars to enable from admin panel
 - [ ] Add option for users to select business hours